 At the time, Facebook was investing heavily in the development of their advertising platform.
 This platform focused on “interest” and “lifestyle” based targeting – and it was perfectly suited for Instagram as well.

 Even though these social networks share an advertising management console (meaning you can control both Facebook and Instagram advertising programs through a single interface with shared features) marketers are afforded a number of different creative opportunities with Instagram specifically.
-This includes Sponsored Stories, Instagram Takeovers, and of course, influencer marketing.
+This includes Stories Ads, Photo Ads, Video Ads, Carousel Ads, and more.

 Running a successful Instagram advertising campaign starts with understanding your community – or the community you are looking to connect with.